 CACF is looking to invest in practical approaches to curbing violence and in creating a framework for the healthy development of area youth in the River Region.
 While we are very interested in approaches that will have an immediate impact on stopping the cycle of violence, we are committed to investing in efforts that will target the root causes of violence, create healthier environments for youth/families to develop, and protect our youth and communities from harm.

 The Foundation will allocate $100,000 per year of its unrestricted funds in 2014, 2015, and 2016 for programming of this type.
 Grants of up to $100,000 will be awarded.
 Depending upon the programs proposed, grants may be made in single-year or multi-year awards.
 For more information, please see the request for proposals.
-Click here to apply.
+Finalists click here to complete full application.

 Rita O. Brown